apigee/microgateway-edgeauth/README.md

 #### What grant types are supported?
 client_credentials, password and refresh_token
 Users can extend the Apigee OAuth v2 policy to add support for the remaining grant types.

+#### Support for JSON Web Keys
+Microgateway stores private keys and public keys in an encrypted kvm.